Cinderella (1997 film): Filming

 Rodgers & Hammerstein's Cinderella was the first of the three versions of the musical to be shot on film.
-Principal photography began on June 23, 1997, and was completed over a 28-day period, primarily on stages 22 and 26 at Sony Picture Studios in Culver City, California, which had been the location of MGM Studios during what is now revered as "the golden age of the movie musical."
+Principal photography began on June 23, 1997, and was completed over a 28-day period, primarily on stages 22 and 26 at Sony Pictures Studios in Culver City, California, which had been the location of MGM Studios during what is now revered as "the golden age of the movie musical."
 With a then-unprecedented production budget of $12 million, Rodgers & Hammerstein's Cinderella is one of the most expensive television films ever made; some media publications dubbed the program "the most expensive two hours ever produced for television."
 In September 1997, Disney Telefilms president Charles Hirschhorn identified the film as the studio's most costly upcoming project.
 According to A. J. Jacobs of Entertainment Weekly, the film's budget was approximately four-times that of a typical television film.
 Disney granted the producers this amount because they felt confident that the film would eventually make its budget back once it was released on home video.
 Zadan agreed that "We've only been able to make [expensive musicals] because of the home-video component.
 The show loses money, and the home video [market] makes back the money that you lose."
 However, the film's budget is one of the lowest among the contemporary Cinderella adaptations.

 For her role as Queen Constantina, actress Whoopi Goldberg insisted that she wear real jewels as opposed to costume jewelry, enlisting jeweler Harry Winston to loan the film $60 million worth of jewelry.